Connecting Two Asterisk Boxes Together via SIP

 command.
 Verify your dialplan loaded with the dialplan

-command.And that’s it!
+show command.And that’s it!
 You should be able to place calls between your two Asterisk servers now.